masashitsubaki/CPI_prediction/README.md

 C(C...O)N MSPSPT...LCS 1
 ```

-Note that 1 means "the CP pair has interaction" and 0 means "the CP pair des not have interaction."
+Note that 1 means "the pair of SMILES and sequence has interaction" and 0 means "does not have interaction."
 If you prepare dataset with the same format in a new directory (e.g., dataset/yourdata/original),
 you can train our neural network using your dataset by the above two commands (i) and (ii).